jpittman/vsc/_posts/2021-04-02-on-the-subject-of-accountability.md

 ***What can I do to make it right?***

 ***Nothing.
 I can do nothing to make it right.
 I don't get the chance to.
 And I don't get a choice.
-Instead, I just need to do better, to be accountable, and hope that others will put their trust me again.***
+Instead, I just need to do better, to be accountable, and hope that others will put their trust in me again.***

 So that's what I'm doing.